Congenital melanocytic naevi

-If small congenital naevi are just growing with the child, and not changing in any other way, the usual practice at present is not to remove them until the child is old enough to co-operate with a local anaesthetic injection, usually aged around ten or twelve years.
+If small congenital melanocytic naevi are just growing at the same rate as the child, and not changing in any other way, the usual practice at present is not to remove them until the child is old enough to co-operate with a local anaesthetic injection, usually aged around ten or twelve years.
 Even then, removal is not essential.

 Show brown birthmarks to your doctor who can help you decide whether they should be removed or refer you to an expert.
 Dermoscopic examination is often performed to evaluate the structure of the lesion.

 - Mole mapping